lifthrasiir/angolmois/INTERNALS.md

 [^3]: The current implementation does have a preference for milliseconds, but
       this behavior may change without a notice.

-### Data Section
+### Data Commands

-In general, data section does not allow whitespace between keys, but does strip preceding and trailing whitespace.
+In general, data commands do not allow whitespace between alphanumeric keys, but does strip preceding and trailing whitespace.

 * Channel `02` (defaults to 1.0)